Top 10 tips for optimizing your Mac

 2. Clear up system junk

-You can spend hours, sometimes days, scouring your Mac for old, broken, and temporary files, old apps, forgotten folders, cache, system logs, and all the other stuff we collect, or you could use a dedicated and specialized tool like CleanMyMac X to do the hard work for you.
+You can spend hours, sometimes days, scouring your Mac for old, broken, and temporary files, old apps, forgotten folders, cache, system logs, and all the other stuff we collect, or you could use a dedicated and specialized tool like CleanMyMac to do the hard work for you.

-I was utterly shocked by just how much System Junk it found the first time I used it.
+I was utterly shocked by just how much system junk it found the first time I used it.
 Like seriously, I had no idea how much junk I was hoarding.

-Now, I like to run the System Junk module regularly to keep my Mac running smoothly.
-Extra plus points for the app being notarized by Apple.How to clear your System Junk with CleanMyMac X:
+Now, I like to run the Cleanup feature regularly to keep my Mac running smoothly.
+Extra plus points for the app being notarized by Apple.
+How to clear your system junk with CleanMyMac:

 - Open the app — download the free version here.